EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"The maximum number of evolved variables used by Funwave\"
+"The maximum number of evolved variables used by Funwave"

 LOWER BOUND